Seattle Opera is a cultural icon of a major world city that speaks to all communities of, and visitors to, the Puget Sound region.

 Seattle Opera is a member of:

 Founded in 1963, Seattle Opera is one of the leading opera companies in the United States.
-The company is recognized internationally for the quality of its productions and as the pre-eminent presenter of Wagner's opera in the United States.
+The company is recognized internationally for the quality of its productions and is especially known for its acclaimed works in the Richard Wagner canon, creating an “international attraction” in its presentation of Wagner’s epic Ring, according to The New York Times.

 Main Photo © Lara Swimmer | Photos © Philip Newton